New York Times opinion editor resigns after column controversy

 Bennet and a representative for Cotton could not be reached for comment.

-The column drew criticism from inside and outside the New York Times newsroom as some readers and journalists interpreted the column as advocating actions that would put protestors and reporters in danger.
+The column drew criticism from inside and outside the New York Times newsroom as some readers and journalists interpreted the column as advocating actions that would put protesters and reporters in danger.

 Initially, New York Times Publisher A.G.
 Sulzberger stood behind publishing the column.
 “I believe in the principle of openness to a range of opinions, even those we may disagree with, and this piece was published in that spirit,” he said in an email to the staff on Thursday, according to a New York Times account.